The Mystery that befell the town of Hull England

 The reason the worst looking monsters were used on the Iceland map (which you can see and save here) was because Iceland was on the way to Vinland, where the disease was.

-It's no so much that you would be killed by monsters if you went to the New World but you would become one of these monsters if you went to the New World.
-Since almost all of the ships that went west never returned it was like they 'fell off the edge of the earth'.
+It's not that you would be killed by monsters if you went to the New World but you would become one of them if you went there.
+Since almost all of the ships that went west never returned it was as if they 'fell off the edge of the earth'.
 Hence that is what the Catholic Church taught.

 Here is what I think happened to the disease.
-The disease finally mutated into both Yaws and Syphilis.
+About 1450 the disease mutated into both Yaws and Syphilis.
 They are said to be identical genetically.
 Though syphilis is deadly it takes ten or so years to kill a person.
-When a person caught syphilis they became immune to the Skraling's disease.
+When a person caught syphilis it conferred immunity to the Skraling's disease which killed in four months or less.
 The same with Yaws.
 That is probably why the Skraling's disease disappeared.
 Since Syphilis is a venereal disease the Skralings did not catch it until they reached maturity.
 Then they had a few years to raise children before the Syphilis then killed them.
 As bad as Syphilis is the Skraling's disease was much worse.

 While looking for information about Yaws in pre Colombian America for the page 'how Freydis saved the world' I kept running into a report of an outbreak of a disease in the town of Hull England.
 Like here and in this interview during an episode of 'Secrets of the Dead' on BBC.

-It seemed almost identical in several respects to the Skraling's disease, which I have named Treponema Butler.*
+It seemed almost identical in several respects to the Skraling's disease, which I have named Treponema Newfoundlandia.*

 I wondered first what if any connection there was to the Vikings and I finally found it: